RainbowMage/ActServer/README.md

 # ActServer

-ACT plugin to serve JSON formatted data using HttpListener.
+ACT plugin to serve JSON formatted data using [Nancy](http://nancyfx.org/).

 Combination of this plugin and OBS CLR Browser Source Plugin would be nice.